 I know.
 I’ve been there.
-I’ve been out on Christmas Eve and witnessed stripped shelves except for the Deerfoams cardboard displays in the middle of the aisle and grabbed a pair, or two.
+I’ve been out on Christmas Eve and witnessed stripped shelves — except for the Dearfoams cardboard displays in the middle of the aisle.
+And yes, I grabbed a pair (or two) as gifts.

 If you run out of time and ideas, go to the grocery store.
-Many of them now have a great variety of gift cards near the card section.
+Most of them now have a great variety of gift cards near the greeting card section.

-- Gadgets!
+- We love gadgets!
 Buy the latest and greatest gadgets.
-WE LOVE ‘EM and we have something to brag about afterward.
+Why?
+Because WE LOVE ‘EM… and we have something to brag about afterward.

 - Buy tools that help us get the job done quicker and easier.
-Buy the latest model.
+Buy the newest model of tools.
 We know it may be awhile before we buy another one.

 - Buy quality merchandise that’s made to last.
 Quality = a job well done.

 - Buy power tools that have plenty of power to spare.
 The more ummphh, the better!

 - Go cordless whenever possible.
 If it means a gas engine over a cord… do it.
 You should buy a cordless for any type of tool that will need to be used all over the house.